 Being overweight is too often viewed as a temporary problem that can be treated for a few months with a diet.
 However, as most overweight

 life-style habits that may have contributed to your weight gain in the past.
-To be safe and effective, any weight loss program must address the long-term approach or the program
+To be safe and effective, any weight loss program must address the long-term approach .

-will be largely a waste of money and effort.
+will probably be largely a waste of money and effort if it does not include:

-When weight gain and weight control have become a real problem, the person may find their behavior falls into the classification of an eating disorder.
+If your weight gain and weight control have become a real problem, you may find your behavior falls into the classification of an eating disorder.
 The main types of eating

 and excess weight, anorexia nervosa, bulimia nervosa,